PheonixHkbxoic/adk-java/README.md

 * userId
 * sessionId
 * stream
-  When stream is true, Runners will use sse by the method `invokeStream` of AgentInvoker to invoke LLM
+  When stream is true, Runners will use sse by the method `invokeStream` of AdkAgentInvoker to invoke LLM

 ```java
 Payload payload = Payload.builder().userId("1").sessionId("2").message("hello").stream(true).build();